A Midsummer Night's Dream Summary

 Once Puck completes his little prank on Bottom, the Mechanicals are terrified of Bottom's donkey head and run away in horror.
 Bottom, who is oblivious to his transformation, declares that his friends are just trying "to make an ass" of him.
 (Hehe.)
 The commotion awakens Titania, who's been sleeping nearby and has been dosed with the magic love juice.
 She takes one look at Bottom and instantly falls in love.

 Meanwhile, Titania is still having fits of love over Bottom, who is happily being tended to by fairies and the Fairy Queen.
-Oberon, easily got the Indian boy from the love-crazed Titania earlier that evening.
-Now he sees Titania as pitiful, and reasons that its time to bring her back to her senses.
+Oberon easily got the Indian boy from the love-crazed Titania earlier that evening.
+Now he sees Titania as pitiful, and reasons that it's time to bring her back to her senses.
 He asks Puck to transform Bottom to his natural self as well.
 Oberon un-enchants Titania, and she awakens as if from a dream.
 Oberon points to donkey-faced Bottom beside her and promises to explain later.
+Talk about a rough morning-after.

 The next morning, Theseus shows up in the woods with Hippolyta (his bride), Egeus (Hermia's dad), and a hunting party.
 Theseus discovers the four Athenian youths sleeping on the ground in the woods.
 He wakes them up and wonders what could've brought them all together.
 Lysander admits his plan to elope with Hermia, and Demetrius also explains that he's now in love with Helena.
 So both couples are happily in love and seem to have forgotten last night's events.
 Egeus demands that the death sentence be carried out, but Theseus overrides him, declaring that the youths will all be married alongside him and Hippolyta this evening.